HaleemHussain/nc-news-api/README.md

-to use this project you will have to set the .env.test and .env.dev files.
+To use this project you will have to set the .env.test and .env.development files to PGDATABASE=database_name_here.

+Then run the setup.sql file using the command 'npm run setup-dbs' in the package.json file set in the scripts.